ecolmeza/TFM_ECZ/README.md

 # Output: Predictions of future production

-Project summary
+Project summary:

 This model predict the volumen of shipments base on historical data of a business.

-Software
+Software:

 The software used to model the temprary series is RSTUDIO

-Data visualization
+Data visualization:

 Powerpoint and PowerBI is used to visualize and explain the results of the project